The ‘Getting Rid of’ Guide – an eco-friendly version

 Clothing - used, damaged or stained

 If your closet is bursting at it’s seams (pun intended) or you have badly stained, ripped, or really outdated clothing, there are several options to dispose of these without dumping them in the trash (just don’t).
 Diabetes Canada has ‘Used Clothing Donation’ bins out in the community where you can drop them off at and they will recycle and reuse items responsibly.
 You can locate your local drop box here.
+Don’t want to go anywhere to drop it off?
+Diabetes Canada also offers household pickups regularly for homeowners.
+Email or call them here to book.

 Want incentive?
 H&M stores in Winnipeg will accept your used clothing, no matter the condition, in store and offer you a voucher of $5 your next purchase of $30 or more.